 When a big name program gets a lot of bad reviews, it is either common for that program to either stop doing business or continue thriving by having it’s affiliates (promoters) either create positive reviews for it or create their own separate sales pages where they create their own name for a program, but link it back to the original bad company.

-This is the bad type of affiliate marketing I am against, here is the good kind though.
+This is the bad type of affiliate marketing I am against.

 In the case of Countdown to Profits, it links to AE, but here’s a funny add on, there’s actually 2 backdoor techniques going on here because AE actually redirects back to the real heart of all this which is MTTB.